CreonC/Golem/README.md

 # Golem

 > [!IMPORTANT]
-> While most of Golem's features are tested (?) and work as expected, there may be some bugs and unexpected behavior.
-Use at your own risk.
-> I'm too lazy to write unit tests for now.
+> Please do not use this in production, auto update is discouraged by paper and updating the server is a side product of the plugin development mode.

-A powerful command-line tool for managing and developing Minecraft (plugins) servers with ease.
-Golem automates the process of downloading, configuring, and maintaining various types of Minecraft servers, making server management and plugin development more efficient.
+A powerful command-line tool for developing Minecraft (plugins) servers with ease.
+Golem automates the process of downloading, configuring, and maintaining servers, making plugin development more efficient.

 ## Features

 - 🚀 Supports multiple server types:
   - Paper
-  - Vanilla --SOON
   - Purpur
-- 🔄 Automatic server updates (and plugins in the future)
+- 🔄 Automatic server updates (to target the latest API version)
 - 🛠️ Plugin development mode with live-reloading
 - ⚙️ Flexible configuration system